relay-zz/anim/README.md

 Why Anim?
 Because sometimes if you only want a little animation, you may not want to pull in a full fledged library like jQuery which is `90 KB` minified and `32 KB` gzipped.

+Anim can animate any property that accepts number and color values including but not limited to backgroundColor, opacity, width, scrollTop, etc.

 demo
 =====
 http://relay.github.com/anim_demo.html